Mindfulness-based stress reduction – the multi-vitamin for your mind

 There’s a variety of techniques out there, meaning there’s something for everyone but a good place to start is with mindfulness.
 Known in the medical community as, “mindfulness-based stress reduction,” this relaxation method is essentially a multi-vitamin for your mind.
 It’s also one of the simplest forms of meditation to practice — you simply sit, or lie comfortably and listen to your breathing, and when you notice you’ve become distracted, you go back to focusing on your breath.

-And, it’s not just a trendy buzzword, there is now science-based research to back it up.
+It’s not just a trendy buzzword, there is now science-based research to help back it up.

 In 2014, researchers suggested that mindfulness may be as effective at alleviating symptoms of depression and anxiety as anti-depressants.
 Emory University demonstrated that the practice creates more connectivity in the parts of the brain that control cognitive attention.
 Regular practice trains your brain, enabling you to be more focused and quick to disengage from distractions.